marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 This process involves two steps:

 1. Initialize a withdrawal request, which means creating an on-chain account (a ticket) informing the protected event system about the intention to withdraw funds.
-2. Only after the lockup time elapses (a program configuration property) can one call to claim the withdrawal request and regain ownership of the funds held within the stake account.
+2. Only after the lockup period elapses — currently after 3 epochs — can one claim the withdrawal request and regain ownership of the funds held in the stake account.

 **NOTE:** The amount declared in the withdrawal request ticket account is no longer
           considered as part of the funded bond amount.